manbehindthemadness/Concortium/README.md

 In instances where conflicts or potential harm arise among DAO participants, the Consortium protocol incentivizes the involved parties to actively pursue collaborative relationships within an organizational unit.

+## 3.8 Extensible interfaces:
+The Consortium protocol incorporates extensible interfaces that facilitate the submission of proposals by external parties who are not members of the protocol.
+These third parties may include entities specializing in general innovations, compliance, regulation, bug identification, and problem resolution.

 ## Conclusion:

 Consortium represents a forward-thinking governance protocol for decentralized autonomous organizations.
 By incorporating principles of transparency, collaboration, adaptability, philanthropy, and fair decision-making, Consortium aims to create a robust and inclusive ecosystem that empowers participants while ensuring collective security and value preservation.